 We made living debt-free a priority and these luxury items don’t fit (for now) in the scheme of our priorities.

 Second, we educated ourselves.

 Why do I love Dave Ramsey so much?
-He is all about educating people and helping them LEARN about freedom from debt.
+He is all about educating people that tend to always need to figure out how to make $1000 fast and helping them LEARN about freedom from debt.
 He motivates people and gives them the information they need to succeed.
 When I grow up, I hope I can be just like him.
 Through Dave’s books and Financial Peace University, Stacy and I learned a lot about communicating with one another about money and setting accurate priorities.
 Even though we both have a good head on our shoulders about money, Dave (and others) gave us a lot of good information to be equipped to handle personal financial issues.

 Third, we sought out mentors.

 Some of the best money you can spend is on buying the right person/people lunch.
 If there is someone who has done life in a way you believe, ask them to lunch.
 Tell them you are impressed by how they live their lives and you want to buy them lunch so you can learn from them.
 It is a valuable investment in yourself and it gives them a chance to be a mentor (more on that in a second).
 If you don’t have at least one mentor in your life, get one – TODAY.